Nutcash (NCASH) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Nutcash Historical Price

-According to the latest data gathered on Nutcash live price page, the current price of Nutcash is 0.00594698USD.
-The circulating supply of Nutcash(NCASH) is 8.52M NCASH , giving it a market capitalization of $50.64K.
+According to the latest data gathered on Nutcash live price page, the current price of Nutcash is 0.00672463USD.
+The circulating supply of Nutcash(NCASH) is 8.52M NCASH , giving it a market capitalization of $57.13K.

 The Nutcash Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NCASH based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.